Grupo Ruptura: Luiz Sacilotto (1924–2003)

-Other Artists/Members joined
+Other members

-Hermilindo Fiaminghi, Judith Lauand, and Mauricio Nogueira Lima.
-Judith Lauand being the only female member.
+Other members included Hermilindo Fiaminghi, Judith Lauand, and Mauricio Nogueira Lima.
+Lauand was the only female member.

-Hermelindo Fiaminghi (1920-2004)
+Hermelindo Fiaminghi (1920–2004)

-Hermelindo Fiaminghi encountered Grup Ruptura through his studies under Alfredo Volpi between 1959 and 1966.
+Hermelindo Fiaminghi encountered Grupo Ruptura through his studies under Alfredo Volpi between 1959 and 1966.
 Like founder Charoux and peer artist Waldemar da Costa, he attended the São Paulo School of the Arts and dedicated his time there primarily to lithography.
-His career began similarly to a few of Ruptura's founders in geometric abstraction.
-Stylistically, he fits very nicely with Ruptura's ideologies.
-His style was well developed early in his career, where he made use of a small selection of colors and that distinct geometric figuration associated with Grupo Ruptura's works.
+His career began similarly to a few of Ruptura's founders, in geometric abstraction.
+Stylistically, he fits well with Ruptura's ideologies.
+His style was well developed early in his career, where he made use of a small selection of colors and the distinct geometric figuration associated with Grupo Ruptura's works.

-Pinta New York: exhibition seen HERE.
+His work was shown at Pinta New York.

-Judith Lauand (1922-present)
+Judith Lauand (1922–present)

-Judith Lauand is known to be a pioneer in her own right for her participation and key role played in and for the Brazilian modernist movement.
+Judith Lauand is considered a pioneer in her own right for her key role in the Brazilian modernist movement.
 She is also the only female member of Grupo Ruptura.
-Hailing from Pontal, São Paulo, Brazil, she attended and graduated from the Escola de Belas Artes in Araraquara, São Paulo State, with a degree in fine arts.
-After earning this degree she focused on her career as a school teacher with art as an aside.
+Hailing from Pontal, São Paulo, Brazil, she graduated from the Escola de Belas Artes in Araraquara, São Paulo State, with a degree in fine arts.
+She then focused on her career as a school teacher, with art as an aside.
 During this time her work consisted of expressionist works and figurative paintings.
-While working as a gallery monitor at the São Paulo Art Biennial she met the original founders of Ruptura.
-Waldemar Cordiero then personally invited her to join Grupo Ruptura.
-Her mediums include acrylics, oils and enamels, often taking her own form of collage; integrating different dimensions with woodcuts, or fabrics.
-Lauand was also the only one among her contemporaries to sign her finished works.
+While working as a gallery monitor at the São Paulo Art Biennial, she met the original founders of Ruptura.
+Cordiero invited her to join Grupo Ruptura.
+Her mediums include acrylics, oils and enamels, often taking her own form of collage, integrating different dimensions with woodcuts, or fabrics.
+Lauand was the only one among her contemporaries to sign her finished works.
 Viewers and contemporaries often viewed her signature as a rejection of the theoretical aesthetic that existed in and by other artists during this time who did not sign their works.
-She remains the only female member of Grupo Ruptura until the group's disbandment.
+She remained the only female member of Grupo Ruptura until its disbandment.

-Various exhibitions Histories can be seen HERE HERE.